skoshx/cirrus/README.md

 ## Usage

-First, log in to your Virtual Private Server [DigitalOcean offers VPS' for a great price.](https://m.do.co/c/c8178a5d5ec6)
+First, log in to your Virtual Private Server.
+[DigitalOcean offers VPS' for only 5$/mo.](https://m.do.co/c/c8178a5d5ec6)

 ```bash
 $ ssh root@<ip>